-- 10.1 The shipowner shall be familiar with the matters of politics concerning the circumstances which require the ship detention during inspections in port by the port State according to the available memoranda of understanding regarding the port state control.
+- 7.1 The shipowner shall be familiar with the matters of politics concerning the circumstances which require the ship detention during inspections in port by the port State according to the available memoranda of understanding regarding the port state control.
 When developing a policy relating to the circumstances warranting a detention of the ship, the inspector shall consider that, with respect to the breaches, the seriousness could be due to the nature of the deficiency concerned.
 This would be particularly relevant in case of violation of fundamental rights and principles or seafarers' employment and social rights.
-For example, the employment of a person who is under age shall be considered as a serious breach even if there is only one such person on board. - 10.2 In other cases, the number of different defects found during a particular inspection shall be taken into account: for example, several instances of defects relating to accommodation or food and catering which do not threaten safety or health might be needed before they shall be considered as a serious deficiency.
-The shipowner shall be entitled to be indemnified against any damages or losses incurred as a result of illegal or unwarranted actions associated with the inspector's authorities. - 10.3 When dealing with the port authorities, the shipowner or his representatives shall know the MLC, 2006 requirements regarding inspections by the port Administration. - 10.3.1 First, the Maritime Labour Certificate (MLC) and the Declaration of maritime labour compliance (DMLC) shall be the primary proof of the compliance with MLC, 2006.
-The inspection in port shall be limited to the verification of these documents, except for the cases provided in the Code.

-Guidelines on Implementation and Application of the Provisions of the Maritime Labour Convention, 2006

-- 10.3.2 Second, a tightened inspection shall be required when: - 1) The required documents are not produced or maintained or are falsely maintained or that the documents produced do not contain the information required by the Convention or are otherwise invalid. - 2) There are clear grounds for believing that the working and living conditions on the ship do not conform to the requirements of the Convention. - 3) There are reasonable grounds to believe that the ship has changed Flag for the purpose of avoiding compliance with the Convention. - 4) There is a complaint alleging that specific working and living conditions on the ship do not conform to the requirements of the Convention. - 5) Working and living conditions of seafarers believed to be defective could constitute a clear hazard to the safety, health or security of seafarers. - 6) When there are grounds to believe that any deficiencies constitute a serious breach of the requirements of the Convention (including seafarers' rights). - 10.3.3 Third, the ship shall be detained when: - 1) The conditions on board are clearly hazardous to the safety, health or security of seafarers. - 2) The non-conformity constitutes a serious or repeated breach of the requirements of the Convention (including seafarers' rights).
+For example, the employment of a person who is under age shall be considered as a serious breach even if there is only one such person on board. - 7.2 In other cases, the number of different defects found during a particular inspection shall be taken into account: for example, several instances of defects relating to accommodation or food and catering which do not threaten safety or health might be needed before they shall be considered as a serious deficiency.
+The shipowner shall be entitled to be indemnified against any damages or losses incurred as a result of illegal or unwarranted actions associated with the inspector's authorities. - 7.3 When dealing with the port authorities, the shipowner or his representatives shall know the MLC, 2006 requirements regarding inspections by the port Administration. - 7.4 The Maritime Labour Certificate (MLC) and the Declaration of maritime labour compliance (DMLC) shall be the primary proof of the compliance with MLC, 2006.
+The inspection in port shall be limited to the verification of these documents, except for the cases provided in the Code. - 7.5 A tightened inspection shall be required when: - .1 the required documents are not produced or maintained or are falsely maintained or that the documents produced do not contain the information required by the Convention or are otherwise invalid; - .2 there are clear grounds for believing that the working and living conditions on the ship do not conform to the requirements of the Convention; - .3 there are reasonable grounds to believe that the ship has changed Flag for the purpose of avoiding compliance with the Convention; - .4 there is a complaint alleging that specific working and living conditions on the ship do not conform to the requirements of the Convention; - .5 working and living conditions of seafarers believed to be defective could constitute a clear hazard to the safety, health or security of seafarers; - .6 when there are grounds to believe that any deficiencies constitute a serious breach of the requirements of the Convention (including seafarers' rights). - 7.6 The ship shall be detained when: - .1 the conditions on board are clearly hazardous to the safety, health or security of seafarers; - .2 the non-conformity constitutes a serious or repeated breach of the requirements of the Convention (including seafarers' rights).